mariacadavid/MariaDaga/README.md

 >> python3 mariadaga.py "data_base_path" "gbff_files_path" "verbose_mode" "delete_mode"

-- verbose_mode must be "Y" when you want the program to show indications of what it is processing, else "N"
+- verbose_mode must be "Y" when you want the program to show indications of what it is processing, else "N".
-- delete_mode must be "Y" when you want to delete pre-existent in the database before processing new files, to keep previous info in the database and just add new records delete_mode must be "N"
+- delete_mode must be "Y" when you want to delete pre-existent in the database before processing new files, to keep previous info in the database and just add new records delete_mode must be "N".